 In the past, these original copy guitars from Asia were much more difficult to find.

 You would have to keep a close eye on the different collectors in order to find Japanese lawsuit guitars for sale.

 This included days spent scouring pawn shops or traveling to different cities.
-The online world has made securing sophisticated collectors items like these a lot easier, it can be fun an addictive looking for vintage guitars on Ebay.
+The online world has made securing sophisticated collector’s items like these a lot easier and it can be fun an addictive looking for vintage guitars on eBay.

-When shopping for lawsuit guitars on Ebay or other marketplaces, it is very critical that you carefully examine all of the information presented in the auction.
+When shopping for lawsuit guitars on eBay or other marketplaces, it is important that you carefully examine all of the information presented in the auction.

 Here are some tips and things to look out for when buying lawsuit guitars:

-Lawsuit guitars on Ebay will be easily verifiable through research on various guitar forums.
+Lawsuit guitars for sale on eBay or Reverb will be easily verifiable through research on various guitar forums.

-You don't want to buy an Ebay guitar without doing your homework; an authentic Japanese lawsuit guitar will have a lot of a verifiable feedback on the web.
+You don’t want to buy a guitar without doing your homework; an authentic Japanese lawsuit guitar will have a lot of verifiable feedback on the web.

 Lawsuit Guitars on eBay

 Here’s a list of current eBay auctions that claim to sell lawsuit guitars.
 There are still gems to be found, but be warned and do your research!